HubSpot/calling-extensions-sdk/README.md

       /* HubSpot has updated an engagement for this call. */ },
     onUpdateEngagementFailed: event => {
-      /* HubSpot has failed to updat an engagement for this call. */ }
+      /* HubSpot has failed to update an engagement for this call. */ }
     onVisibilityChanged: event => {
       /* Call widget's visibility is changed. */